 There are many ways to determine your current life insurance needs.
 Some of the most popular methods include:

 - Human Life Value: This is the present value of your after-tax future expected income for the duration that you would have otherwise contributed to the family finances.
+For example, if you have 22 years until retirement, calculate your expected income for the next 22 years, minus taxes (about 30%), to determine how much of an impact you would have had on your family’s finances over the remainder of your working years.

 - Needs Approach: This involves offsetting current or planned debts that the beneficiary could not or would not be able to handle on their own – typically this involves a mortgage balance, present value of future education expenses for children, one or more new vehicle purchases, and a lump sum for the survivor’s ancillary expenses.
+It’s calculated by adding up all the expenses that would shift to your survivors (including immediate funeral costs and long-term mortgage payments) and subtracting the amount of money that they expect to have available to them to make those payments (including savings, investments, and other life insurance policies).

 Financial Obligations – Non-Retirement Assets = Necessary Coverage